 Best JBL Headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best JBL headphones you can buy in 2021.

 JBL is arguably best-known for its cheap and cheerful Bluetooth speakers, but the US brand also makes some superb headphones.
-They're typically characterised by lively, entertaining sounds with plenty of bass and colourful designs – just like its speakers.
-They're often keenly priced, especially around Amazon Prime Day 2021.
+They're typically characterised by lively, entertaining sounds with plenty of bass and colourful designs.
+We've picked the very best models below.